arout77/rhapsody-app/README.md

 In your terminal:

-<span style="color:green">composer create-project arout/rhapsody-app my-awesome-app</span>
+#### <span style="color:green">composer create-project arout/rhapsody-app my-awesome-app</span>

-#### Enter your database credentials and website settings in the .env file, and you're done!
+After composer is finished running, open the .env file in your newly created project's root directory.
+In it, enter your database credentials, and your website URL (and sub-directory if applicable).
+That's it, installation is complete!
+Now you can open your URL in the web browser and you should see the welcome page!